SMAC-Group/course_intro_statistics/chapters/chapter5.md

 6        5     116       74       0       0 25.6    0.201  30      neg
 ```

-- Given these variables, what is the largest model (which we will call "Model 1") that you can fit to predict the possibility of a woman (Pima Indian heritage) being diagnosed with diabetes?
+- Given these variables, what is the largest model (without interactions, which we will call "Model 1") that you can fit to predict the possibility of a woman (Pima Indian heritage) being diagnosed with diabetes?
 - Based on Model 1 we would like to assess the validity of the following claims:
     - Women with a higher body mass index are more likely to be affected by diabetes.
     - Older women are more likely to be affected by diabetes.

 - Is Model 1 the best possible model to describe the data at hand?
 Is it the model with the smallest AIC?
 In order to find the model with the smallest AIC, is it feasible to explore all models?
 Why or why not?
 - Apply the "stepwise forward AIC" approach and describe the model you obtain (which we will call "Model 2").
 Based on Model 2, re-assess the validity of the previous claims.
 Do you obtain different conclusions?
 - Compare the in-sample and out-of-sample classification accuracy of Models 1 and 2?
 Which model appears to be better?

 </exercise>